 In 1845, Edward Hitchcock sent Darwin a copy of his Final Report on the Geology of Massachusetts.
 Darwin wrote back thanking him and calling the report “magnificent”.
 Hitchcock may also have sent Darwin a copy of his 1859 magnum opus on fossil footprints, Ichnology of New England, but if so, the correspondence is lost.

 Darwin married his cousin Emma Wedgwood in 1839.
-They lost their oldest daughter to illness in 1851, and a son to scarlet fever in 1858.
+They had ten children, eight of whom lived to adulthood.
 He died on April 19, 1882, and is buried in Westminster Abbey.